iovasile/HotProspects/README.md

 #### Conclusion

-Completing this project got me very very hyped.
-I feel like I could go ahead and build any app right now.
-But then I remember there's so much stuff I don't know, and then there's so much stuff I'm not even aware off.
-Anyway, this was a PACKED chapter, and I feel like I learned alot of very useful things, but this could have been said about every project.
-I'm excited to get to the next one, where hopefully I'll get to practice all this and learn some new things too.
+Another project finished and man, it feels great.

+The challenges seemed very easy, and I was able to tap into all I've learned recently to get the job done nice and fast.
+The growing knowledge base were I store reusable pieces of code is a GAMECHANGER.

+Also, this chapter was PACKED with amazing techniques.
+My favourite technique from this chapter was the UserNotification stuff.
+It's such an essential functionality in modern apps, yet it's so easy to setup and use with SwiftUI.

+There's so much I don't know and so much I'm not even aware of, but I'm feeling very good about my progress.
+On to the next project.